ProgMEM-CC/miniblox.impact.client.updatedv2/BETA/README.md

 Rewrote core systems, improved anti-detection layers Kept the project alive with constant contributions

-🎛️ ModuleM64 – UX Wizard & Core Contributor
+🎛️ ModuleM64 – UX Wizard & The Core Contributor
 Developed the Click GUI
 Known for bypass ideas and rock-solid module integration Brought innovation + stability in equal measure
-Making many more modules to bypass an custom anticheat of Vector's
+Making many more modules to bypass an custom anticheat of Vector's!

 🛡️ he557 – Silent Bypass Operator
 Delivered stealthy bypasses that kept up with AC updates